-- 1.1 The draft General Fund and Housing Revenue Account (HRA) proposals, Scale of Fees and Charges, Capital Programmes and updated MTFP (Medium Term Financial Plan) were considered by this Committee on the 5 December 2023 and by Full Council on 12 December 2023.
-Following those meetings two recommendations were approved by Full Council, these were: - the general fund balance reserve is no longer used to balance the budget; - the Service Delivery Changes Financial Sustainability Plan. - 1.2 This report summarises the changes from incorporating those recommendations and other changes proposed since the last Council report, including small changes to funding announced at the Provisional Local Government Settlement. - 1.3 The aim of the General Fund and Housing Revenue Account (HRA) budgets and the associated MTFP is to achieve: - Financial resilience; - Financial self-sustainability.
+- 1.1 The draft General Fund and Housing Revenue Account (HRA) proposals, Scale of Fees and Charges, Capital Programmes and updated MTFP (Medium Term Financial Plan) were considered Policy Finance and Development Committee on the 5 December 2023 and by Full Council on 12 December 2023.
+Following those meetings two recommendations were approved by Full Council, these were: - the general fund balance reserve is no longer used to balance the budget; - the Service Delivery Changes Financial Sustainability Plan; - 1.2 This report summarises the changes from incorporating those recommendations and other changes proposed since the last Council report, including small changes to funding announced at the Provisional Local Government Settlement.
+This position has been reported and discussed at Policy Finance and Development Committee on the 6 February 2024. - 1.3 The aim of the General Fund and Housing Revenue Account (HRA) budgets and the associated MTFP is to achieve: - Financial resilience; - Financial self-sustainability.